ChrisH2727/Milestone-1/readme.md

 21-Feb-21|Pages are not responsive to lower screen widths|Fixed 28-Feb-21	Unecessary icons and images also hidden at lower screen widths
 20-Feb-21|Nav bar pills remain the standard blue when activated rather than changing to the selected colour|Fixed 28-Feb-21 default styling overwritten
 26-Feb-20|Message submit button does not hyperlink correctly|Fixed 26-Feb-21 Clicking on the submit button causes a hyperlink to acknowledgement page from where the user can return to the main web site	Note, that a normal response would be an email fired of to a nominated address
-1-Mar-21|Column widths too narrow when viewed on a 768px screen|1-Mar-21 Fixed, content now displayed in rows at 768px 1-Mar-21|Company icon (top left of the image) fails to hyperlink correctly|1-Mar-21 Fixed, no hyperlinks to an external web page	The external webpage is still under construction but deemed outside of the submission
+1-Mar-21|Column widths too narrow when viewed on a 768px screen|1-Mar-21 Fixed, content now displayed in rows at 768px.
+1-Mar-21|Company icon (top left of the image) fails to hyperlink correctly|1-Mar-21 Fixed, no hyperlinks to an external web page.
+The external webpage is still under construction but deemed outside of the submission
-2-Mar-21|Inconsistent colour pallet used across web pages|Fixed	The banner that is common to all pages was scanned with an on-line colour picker and the primary colours identified used as background
+2-Mar-21|Inconsistent colour pallet used across web pages|Fixed.
+The banner that is common to all pages was scanned with an on-line colour picker and the primary colours identified used as background.
+3-Mar-21|CCS validation checker throws up a parse error.|Not fixed.

 ### 11.0 Acknowledgements